googleads/googleads-java-lib/README.md

 3) Authenticate

 Now, generate OAuth2 credentials to be used with other examples.
-Navigate in your project to src/adwords/axis/auth/GetRefreshToken.java and run the example.
+Navigate in your project to ``src/adwords/axis/auth/GetRefreshToken.java`` and run the example.

 Copy the refresh token into your ads.properties file as you just did with your general settings and client ID/secret when prompted.

 4) Run example

-Navigate in your project to src/adwords/axis/<version>/basicoperations/GetCampaigns.java and run the example.
+Navigate in your project to any example (e.g., ``src/adwords/axis/<version>/basicoperations/GetCampaigns.java``) and run the example.

-### For using maven
+### For using maven with Eclipse

-In the [releases section](https://github.com/googleads/googleads-java-lib/releases) download a file like adwords-axis-maven-and-examples-v.vv.vv.tar.gz and extract it.
+In the [releases section](https://github.com/googleads/googleads-java-lib/releases) download a file like ``adwords-axis-maven-and-examples-v.vv.vv.tar.gz`` and extract it.

 1) Modify

-You will need to modify the src/main/resources/ads.properties file with your settings.
+You will need to modify the ``src/main/resources/ads.properties`` file with your settings.
 This can be moved (not copied) to your home directory as well.
 ```
 $ vim src/main/resources/ads.properties
 ```